Languages of the Democratic Republic of the Congo: Swahili

-Swahili is the most widespread lingua franca spoken in Eastern Equatorial Africa.
-Many variations of Swahili are spoken in the country but the major one is Kingwana, sometimes called Copperbelt Swahili, especially in the Katanga area.
+Swahili is the most widespread lingua franca in East Africa.
+In Congo, the local dialect of Swahili is known as Congo Swahili and differs considerably from Standard Swahili.
+Many variations of Congo Swahili are spoken in the country but the major one is Kingwana, sometimes called Copperbelt Swahili, especially in the Katanga area.

 Tshiluba

 The constitution does not specify which of the two major variations of Tshiluba is the national language.
 Luba-Kasai is spoken in the East Kasai Region (Luba people) and Luba-Lulua is used in the West Kasai Region among the Bena Lulua people.
 Luba-Kasai seems to be the language used by the administration.
 A related language, known as Luba-Katanga, is spoken in Katanga Province.